HereInPlainSight/gshade_installer/README.md

 ## Getting Started

-Download the script and run it.
+Once you've got the script and it's executable, you can simply run it.
 There is a basic menu.

 If you would prefer to run the commands directly, the help menu should give you the basics (`./gshade_installer.sh --help`):
 ```